bhoferikova/flipping_card/README.md

 # flipping_card
-Project in CSS3 used for small presentation of myself - 1st version
+Project in CSS3 used for small presentation of myself - 1st version, later there will be update, when I upload a link on my project(s)